tarunsrivastav/GitHubActionHadoop/README.md

-# GitHubActionHadoop
+# GitHubActionPython
-GitHubAction to isnstall Hadoop
+GitHubAction to run test using Python